stdevPavelmc/cqrlog/compiled/README.md

 If you do not want to do that you can compile this source (see 1 folder up) with your current OS version and get it running.
 Note that the source version is usually one step higher than ready compiled versions.

  #### NOTE: At the moment there is no new official version source release.
-That is why alpha (116) is ***VERY far ahead*** from official.
+That is why Alpha (117) is ***VERY far ahead*** from official.
 From [Changelog](https://htmlpreview.github.io/?https://github.com/OH1KH/cqrlog/blob/loc_testing/src/changelog.html)
 you can see all changes.
-It appears also at first start of (116), and can be accessed via "Help" when Cqrlog is running.
+It appears also at first start of (117), and can be accessed via "Help" when Cqrlog is running.

 Latest cqrlog alpha test binaries can be found from this folder.